Skip to content

 Copyscape occupies a different niche from the academic tools.
 It was designed primarily for website owners, SEO agencies and content managers who need to verify that published web content is original and that their articles have not been scraped and republished elsewhere.
 Within this use case, Copyscape is highly effective and widely trusted.

-Its per-search pricing (around $0.03–$0.05 per search) is attractive for high-volume web content checking.
+Its per-search pricing (around $0.03 to $0.05 per search) is attractive for high-volume web content checking.
 However, because it only indexes publicly accessible internet content, it is simply not suited to academic use.
 A research paper that draws heavily from journal articles will look completely clean through Copyscape even if significant passages are unattributed.

 iThenticate: Best for Researchers and Publishers